PotatoMussab/NeuralNetwork/README.md

 # How to use Network class
 - Instantiate a network and add layers to it using addLayer(layer).
 The first layer added will become the input layer.
 The last one added will become the output layer.
 - Add training data using addTrainingData(inputs,desiredOutputs) and train the network for one epoch using train().
 Using train() will reset the training data
+- Set an input using setInput(inputs) and receive an output using getOutput()